ntindall/poetwriter/README.txt

 * Run from command line to generate poetry, parses command line to orient hyperparameters of algorithm as specified by the user
+* See "Usage" below for invocation
-* Instantiates a corpus and runs n gram analysis.
+* Instantiates a corpus and runs n gram analysis
 * Determines parameters of the poetry object
 * Instantiates a grammar (language model) based upon the corpus
 * Runs search algorithm
 * Prints statistics

 grammar.py: Corpus and Grammar Classes
-* The Corpus clas performs n gram analysis, generating a frequency map, a word map, and a beginning word map.
+* The Corpus class performs n gram analysis, generating a frequency map, a word map, and a beginning word map.
 * The Grammar class is instantiated from the data structures of the Corpus model, and is general enough to work in a non search oriented implementation.

 new_word_data.p: Dictionary
+* Generated using the Moby Pronunciation Dictionary and Moby Part of Speech Dictionary, the largest public domain dictionaries of their kinds with over 100,000 entries.
+* Our heuristic for syllable count is the number of unstressed vowels.
+* Our heuristic for rhyming is the last vowel in the word and any trailing consonants
 * Keys: words in plaintext
 * Values: (IPA Transcription, IPA Suffix, Number of Syllables, Part of Speech, isNotPrepOrArticle)